 Breaks

-The best time to travel is on winter break because destinations are far less crowded, not to mention that it’s the Northern hemisphere low season, making everything cheaper.
+The best time to travel is on winter break because destinations are far less crowded, not to mention that it’s the Northern Hemisphere low season, making everything cheaper.
 Summer isn’t a bad time either because once you start a job you only get two weeks vacation (assuming you’re working in the US).

 How Can I Do This?